-To specify a server root, either set the environment variable P4ROOT to point to the server root, or use the -r server\root flag when invoking p4d.
+To specify a server root, either set the environment variable P4ROOT to point to the server root, or use the -r server_root flag when invoking p4d.
 Perforce applications never use the P4ROOT directory or environment variable; p4d is the only process that uses the P4ROOT variable.

-Because all Perforce files are stored beneath the server root, the contents of the server root grow over time.
-See "Installation and administration tips" on page 10 for a brief overview of diskspace requirements, and "Disk space allocation" on page 166 for more detail.
+Because all Perforce files are stored by default beneath the server root, the contents of the server root can grow over time.
+See "Disk space allocation" on page 6 for information about diskspace requirements.

 The Perforce service requires no privileged access; there is no need to run p4d as root or any other privileged user.
-For more information, see "UNIX: Run p4d as a nonprivileged user" on page 12.
+For more information, see "Running p4d as an unprivileged user" on page 12.